-On this day in 1774, a letter is written about an “infamous and rascally affair.”
+On this day in 1774, trouble brews in Annapolis.
 You’ve heard of the Boston Tea Party, but did you know that Annapolis had one, too?

-Both the Boston and Annapolis Tea Parties were driven by the hated tax on tea.
-In 1773, the Boston Tea Party had been a relatively civilized affair.
+Both Tea Parties were driven by the hated tax on tea, but the Boston Tea Party (1773) had been a relatively civilized affair.
 Unfortunately, the Annapolis Tea Party stemmed from the actions of an irate mob.

 The series of events had begun months earlier when a merchant named Anthony Stewart dispatched his brigantine, the Peggy Stewart, to London.
 Stewart hoped to sell the vessel, but a buyer couldn’t be found.
 Instead, the ship’s captain brought the Peggy Stewart back to Annapolis, carrying the most profitable cargo available.

 It was an unfortunate turn of events.
 The cargo included more than 50 indentured servants and 2,320 pounds of “that detestable weed tea.”
 Did the captain know that he was carrying the tea when he left the London port?

 Evidence is conflicting, but one theory is that he was tricked into carrying the tea by Stewart’s business rival.

 Either way, the Peggy Stewart arrived in Annapolis on October 14, 1774.
 By then, the captain had discovered that the cargo included tea.
 He had another problem, too: Rough weather in the Atlantic had damaged the ship, and the servants aboard the ship were not in great health.

 These people needed to disembark quickly.
 There was just one complication: Stewart could not get them off the ship unless he paid the tax on the cargo—ALL the cargo, both the servants and the tea.
 If he refused to pay the tax, the ship would be forced to return to London, even though it was in no shape to make the return trip.